smartalaa/snake-game/PROJECT_SUMMARY.md

 - ✅ Game over screen shows stats
 - ✅ All 3 visual themes are beautiful
 - ✅ Keyboard and touch controls responsive

-**The game loop is perfect!** The remaining work is just secondary UI screens (settings, high scores, achievements) and optional polish.
+- ✅ Settings screen with full controls
+- ✅ High scores leaderboard with filtering
+- ✅ Achievements screen with progress tracking

+**The game is production-ready!** Only optional enhancements remain (sound files, animations).

-**You can ship this as a playable beta right now!** 🚀
+**You can ship this to production right now!** 🚀

 The codebase is:
 - ✅ Well-documented